 Lottery Exemptions and Preferences

-Exemptions and preferences will be offered in the following categories in accordance with reconciliation of state and federal laws as outlined in Appendix J: Matrix of Exemptions and Preferences in the Public Random Drawing (Lottery):
+Exemptions and preferences will be offered in the following categories in accordance with a reconciliation of state and federal laws as outlined in Appendix J: Matrix of Exemptions and Preferences in the Public Random Drawing (Lottery):

-- Children of the Founding Development Team (defined as the small group of people responsible for drafting of documents and for efforts which resulted in the petition being approved and are so listed in Appendix B) or full-time e³ Civic High faculty will be exempted from the lottery and automatically enrolled in e³, limited to no more than 10% of the student body.
+- Children of the Founding Development Team (defined as the small group of people responsible for the drafting of documents and for efforts that resulted in the petition being approved and are so listed in Appendix B) or full-time e³ Civic High faculty will be exempted from the lottery and automatically enrolled in e³, limited to no more than 10% of the student body.

 - Siblings of students already enrolled in e³ Civic High will be exempted from the lottery and automatically enrolled in e³ Civic High unless the sibling is to enroll in a grade that has all of its spaces already filled.
-Siblings of students who have their name drawn during the lottery (i.e. both students are applying in the same year) will be exempted from the lottery and automatically enrolled in e³ Civic High unless the sibling is to enroll in a grade that has all of its spaces already filled.
+Siblings of students who have their name(s) drawn during the lottery (i.e. both students are applying in the same year) will be exempted from the lottery and automatically enrolled in e³ Civic High unless the sibling is to enroll in a grade that has all of its spaces already filled.

-After the lottery is held and all wait listed students have accepted or declined seats, a new waiting list will be started for admission to the upcoming school year.
-The school maintains 4 grade level waiting lists (9th, 10th, 11th, and 12th grade lists).
+After the lottery is held and all waitlisted students have accepted or declined seats, a new waiting list will be started for admission to the upcoming school year.
+The school maintains 4-grade level waiting lists (9th, 10th, 11th, and 12th-grade lists).
 Students will be placed on the waiting list according to the corresponding grade level.

 All scholars will be placed on the waiting list according to the date that they inquire and complete the e3 online application.
 If an offer is extended to the Student, an email will be sent to the email provided during the application process.
 Families have 72 hours to accept the seat before we move on to the next student on the list.

 Pursuant to California Education Code (EC) Section 47605(d)(4), we are required to notify you that: